siddhantsatpute/REST-API-CRUD-PHP/README.md

 Now in XAMPP create database with name 'college_students'.
 Further create table 'student_details' with 5 columns/attributes i.e. sr_no, roll_no, name, standard, dob, school, board, and address.

 where,
-	sr_no is of type INT, auto-incremented.
-	roll_no is of type VARCHAR.
-	name is of type VARCHAR.
-	standard is of type VARCHAR.
-	dob is of type DATE as it stores the Date of Birth of the student. school is of type of VARCHAR.
-	board is of type of VARCHAR.
-	address is of type of VARCHAR.
+sr_no is of type INT, auto-incremented, roll_no is of type VARCHAR, name is of type VARCHAR, standard is of type VARCHAR, dob is of type, DATE as it stores the Date of Birth of the student, school is of type of VARCHAR, board is of type of VARCHAR and address is of type of VARCHAR.

 *Note : You can take the length of the attributes as you desired because I've not mentioned it.*